InfiniteRacer/Airline-Booking-System/FEATURES.md

 # - Change User Information
 # - Book Flights **
 # - Cancel Flights ***
-# - Earn Points When Booking Flights (Based off distance of flight)
 # - Use Points For Discounted Flight Prices
 #
 # * Sign in to pre-existing user profiles by a created file 'database'